Ashton Central Swimming Club

 3.4 In the case of open meets and other competitions where the host club may have an official photographer present, all parents should be made aware of this by the team manager.
 If photographs are to be published then all parents should be given the opportunity to withhold their consent.

-4. ASA guidelines on photographs for publication
+4. Swim England guidelines on photographs for publication

 4.1 Action shots should be a celebration of the sporting activity and not a sexual image in a sporting context.